dFr3sh1/PythonLearning/README.md

-# This project is the follow up of my Python learning courses.
+# This project is the follow up of my Pypip thon learning courses.